toiletbril/toiletdb/README.md

 # toiletdb

-In-memory database with an ability to serialize into a file and a CLI for it.
+Persistent, in-memory database with an ability to serialize and a CLI for it.

-Implemented as a database of students.
-For now, file format looks like this:
+Implemented as a table of students.
+Database files look like this:
 ```
 |<ID>|<name>|<surname>|<group name>|<record book number>|
 ```